hyfn/hyfn8-watch-and-learn/hocs/PITCHME.md

  NEED To REVISE

-* Control over Inputs, we can use HOCs in order to have control over the inputs passed to the composed component (example prop manipulation)
+* Code reuse, logic abstraction (example: make generic component toggleable)
+* State abstraction and manipulation
 * Establish Connection to a Store/API Service (perfect for adding logic inside componentDidMount/componentWillMount)
-* Add functioality to a component (example: make toggleable)
+* Control over Inputs passed to the composed component.
+For example reading, adding, editing and removing the props that are being passed to the wrapped component.
 * Intercept Rendering/Component Lifecycle Methods of wrapped component
 * Modify CSS of wrapped component